odhran-kainos/blog/post/18 - What's Functional Programming All About?.md

 All of these are things that software engineers do day in, day out.
 And often, we make mistakes when doing so.
 With functional programming, whether in a typed language or not, it tends to be much more clear when you've made a trivial, dumb error.
-That means you get feedback quicker: you get correctly quietly by your linter in the privacy of your own laptop, and can quickly fix it and make progress, rather than waiting a long time only to be loudly yelled at by Jenkins CI in front of your entire team.
+That means you get feedback quicker: you get corrected quietly by your linter in the privacy of your own laptop, and can quickly fix it and make progress, rather than waiting a long time only to be loudly yelled at by Jenkins CI in front of your entire team.